10.3.26

 You can read more in the original post!

 As we reach the end of the year, we would like to thank all readers for following the evolution of the PSX homebrew scene and for supporting the developers who keep it alive.
 Titles such as Doki Doki Literature Club!
-PSX, PETSCOP: Restored, Five Nights at Freddy’s PSX, and Sauna helped define the year through either new releases or substantial updates, while ambitious projects like Half-Life PSX, Noah and the Poohloudies, and Project MTP continued to attract attention despite still being in development.
+PSX, PETSCOP: Restored, Five Nights at Freddy’s PSX, or Sauna helped define the year through either new releases or substantial updates, while ambitious projects like Half-Life PSX, Noah and the Poohloudies, or Project MTP continued to attract attention despite still being in development.

 Overall, 2025 was a great year for homebrew community.
 Development moved at an uneven pace, shaped by the technical limits of the platform and the reality of mostly solo creators working in their spare time.
 Even so, consistent updates, technical experimentation, and ongoing community interest show that the scene remains active and determined to move forward.